linkgo/neurite-sensor-hardware/README.md

 # Neurite Sensor

 The sensor hardware based on esp8266 powered by [Neurite](https://github.com/linkgo/neurite) firmware.
-Originally we use nodemcu lua scripts until we were hardly able to work around the memroy issues.
+Originally we use nodemcu lua scripts until we were hardly able to work around the memory issues.

 ![neurite-sensor-hardware-brd-w](https://github.com/linkgo/neurite-sensor-hardware/blob/master/project/neurite-sensor-hardware-brd-w.png)